jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 to load malicious code by hijacking the environment variables used by the dynamic linker to load shared libraries.
-The libraries defined in the environment variables take precedence over system libraries in terms of load order, which presents an opportunity for an adversary to tamper with either LD\_PRELOAD or the etcld.so.preload file, configuring it to point to a malicious library in place of the legitimate library.
+The libraries defined in the environment variables take precedence over system libraries in terms of load order, which presents an opportunity for an adversary to tamper with either LD\_PRELOAD or the /etc/ld.so.preload file, configuring it to point to a malicious library in place of the legitimate library.
 How Adversaries Leverage This Technique: The Dynamic Linker Hijacking technique allows an adversary to load arbitrary code upon execution of the linked legitimate process.